Solving sparse principal component analysis with global support: Introduction

 \subsection{Our contributions}

-In this paper, we generalize the approach taken in the paper~\cite{dey2018convex}.
-Note that this generalization is significantly non-trivial going from the case of $r = 1$ to greater values of $r$.
+In this paper, we propose explicit convex relaxations for the sparse PCA problem (\rspca) with provable quality of their approximations.
+We use them to obtain a convex integer program that provides a dual bound for the optimal value of \rspca, also with provable guarantees.
+Finally, we computationally evaluate the the viability and quality of the bounds obtained for fairly large instances.
+We present details below.

+\paragraph{Explicit convex relaxations of the feasible region.} Let denote the feasible region of \eqref{eq:Multi-SPCA} and let $\text{opt}^{\mathcal{F}}(\bm{A})$ denote the optimal value of \eqref{eq:Multi-SPCA} for the sample covariance matrix $\bm{A}$.

-\paragraph{Convex relaxations of feasible region $\mathcal{F}$ (Section \ref{sec:convex-relax}):} Note that the objective function of \ref{eq:Multi-SPCA} is that of maximizing a convex function.
-Therefore, there must be at least one extreme point of the feasible region $\mathcal{F}$ that is an optimal solution.
+Note that the objective function of \ref{eq:Multi-SPCA} is that of maximizing a convex function, and so at least one of the extreme points of the feasible region $\mathcal{F}$ is an optimal solution.
 Hence, it is important to approximate the convex hull of the feasible region well.
-We present two convex relaxations:
+Our first explicit convex relaxation for $\mathcal{F}$ has constraints based on the operator norms of the matrix $\V$ and is given by